Author portrait

 High Rise

-I read several Ballard books in the late nineties — my mid-twenties — starting with short stories, before being entranced by the original shiny silver paperback cover of Super-Cannes, and then going back to his earlier work. [more...]
+I read several Ballard books in the late nineties — my mid-twenties — starting with short stories, before being entranced by the shiny silver paperback cover of Super-Cannes.
+I thought I’d read High Rise, but I quickly realised on starting it that I hadn’t. [more...]

 December 08 2017, 21:14